-XI.
+IX.
 RECORD RETENTION

-Records of investigations and hearings are maintained by the Title IX/504 Coordinator or Assistant Vice President of Human Resources for a minimum of seven (7) years as indicated below.
+Records of investigations and hearings are maintained by the Assistant Vice President for Equity, Diversity and Inclusion for a minimum of ten (10) years as indicated below.

-Students: If the responding party is a student, the records will be maintained for a minimum of seven (7) years past the student's graduation, or, if the student leaves the College before graduation, for a minimum of seven (7) years past the date of the incident and in accordance with the Family Educational Rights and Privacy Act (FERPA), which protects the privacy of student education records.
+Students: If the Respondent is a student, the records will be maintained for a minimum of ten (10) years past the student's graduation, or, if the student leaves the College before graduation, for a minimum of ten (10) years past the date of the incident and in accordance with the Family Educational Rights and Privacy Act (FERPA), which protects the privacy of student education records.

-Faculty or Staff: If the responding party is a faculty or staff member, the records will be maintained for a minimum of seven (7) years past the conclusion of the investigation and any hearing.
+Faculty or Staff: If the Respondent is a faculty or staff member, the records will be maintained for a minimum of seven (7) years past the conclusion of the investigation and any hearing.

-Groups/Programs: If the responding party is a group, the records will be maintained for a minimum of seven (7) years past the conclusion of the investigation and any hearing.
+Groups/Programs: If the Respondent is a group, the records will be maintained for a minimum of ten (10) years past the conclusion of the investigation and any hearing.

-XII.
-INFORMATION CONCERNING REGISTERED SEX OFFENDERS
+X. INFORMATION CONCERNING REGISTERED SEX OFFENDERS